Joey Votto Player Props: Reds vs. Marlins

 - The Marlins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have a 4.21 team ERA that ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.21 team ERA ranks 15th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.